mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

        host: localhost
 	   socket: /tmp/mysql.sock

-Don't forget to specify your socket, if you do not know where it's location you can find it by typing:
+Don't forget to specify your socket, if you do not know it's location, you can find it by typing:

 	mysql_config --socket